Classical Verification of Quantum Computations in Linear Time: Analysis of Collective Phase Test ( )

 Then \eqref{eq:64} is further reduced to proving:

 Without loss of generality we prove \eqref{eq:cophtestmid}.
-We make use of the fact that the state and the adversary can also pass the Hadamard test (the other round type in $\fCoPhTest$).
+We first make use of the fact that the state and the adversary can also pass the Hadamard test (the other choice of the client in $\fCoPhTest$).
 By \eqref{eq:cophtest0} the passing probability of Hadamard test is $\geq 1-2\epsilon_1$.
-By Lemma \ref{lem:5.2} we know $\ket{\tilde\varphi^{mid}}$ is claw-free for $\bK^{(combined)}$.
+By Lemma \ref{lem:5.2a} we know $\ket{\tilde\varphi^{mid}}$ is claw-free for $\bK^{(combined)}$.
 Then together with \eqref{eq:cophtest1} by Corollary \ref{cor:prepht} there is: